phil-straub/posigs/README.md

 + `sig_action_arg` is a `void`-pointer that is passed to `sig_action`.
 + `timeout` is a struct `timespec` (see references) determining the timeout periode during signal handling.
 In practice, this sets the 'reaction time' when the signal handler is terminated.
 A larger timeout period may also slightly increase performance.
-It must not be non-zero.
+It must not be zero.

-Other fields of the struct must not be set manually.
-The function call will return `true`/`false` if creating the signal handler succeeded/failed.
+Other fields of the struct must never be set manually.
+The function call will return `true`/`false` according to whether creating the signal handler succeeded/failed.

 ## Destroying a Signal Handler

 To stop a signal handler, pass a pointer to the `PosigsHandler` struct to `posigs_destroy_handler`.
-If the signal handler encountered an error before or if a call to the threading library failed, this function will return `false`, otherwise `true`.
+If the signal handler encountered an error earlier or if a call to the threading library failed, this function will return `false` and otherwise `true`.

-## Checking the State of the Signal Handler
+## Querying the State of the Signal Handler

 Call `posigs_handler_is_running` on a signal handler to check whether it is still running.
 If it is not, either an error occured or it was passed to `posigs_destroy_handler` earlier.

+## Notes

 For an example, see `src/main.c`.

 It is recommended to only use a single signal handler per process.

-__NOTE:__ For C++ projects the header should be included as
+For C++ projects the header should be included as

 ~~~Cpp
     extern "C" {#include "posigs.h"}